zvikasdongre/Python-gui-audio-downloader/README.md

 - Pyqt5 for gui ( I DON'T KNOW THAT IT IS NEEDED OR NOT )

 ## Todo
-- Add a prefrences dialog so user can change the download path.
-- Make it look more beautiful!
 - Display the total size of selected audios.